-There are lots and lots of minor item and weapon sprite differences.
+There are a lot of minor item and weapon sprite differences.

 The prototype cursor on the pause screen points slightly to the right instead of downward, and it's missing some of the blue outline that the retail cursor has.

-There is a very small difference in the waterproof coat sprite: underneath the right sleeve shows more of an outline in the retail version.
+There is a very small difference in the waterproof coat sprite; there is more of an outline underneath the right sleeve in the retail version.

-In the inventory, the slingshot in the prototype is raised higher and farther away from the boomerang (it actually looks better this way than in the retail, which has the slingshot right up against the boomerang).
+In the inventory, the slingshot in the prototype is raised higher and farther away from the boomerang (in my opinion, it actually looks better this way than in the retail, which has the slingshot placed too close to the boomerang).